Beware The Self-Centered

 I see no blue, just walls of clay.

-Although I'm weak, I want to fight,
+Although I'm weak, I rise to fight

-When she awakens dressed in white.
+As she awakens dressed in white.

 Image by Pixabay